How much would you love to be able to lose weight by eating all the foods that you want and

 toughest part is to resist the urge to fall back into the old habit of eating when you’re overcome

 by emotions.
 Some people like to journal and record their feelings and thoughts as they arise.
-I
+One of

-teach my clients a simple process called Emotional Freedom Technique.
-It’s very effective for
+the stress-reliefs methods I teach my clients is a simple process called Emotional Freedom Techniques.
+EFT

 relieving stress, eliminating cravings, addictions and so much more.